 Marketers can use surveys, market research, patient analytics, and automated softwares to extract meaningful information about the patients in their community, their medical concerns, and healthcare information they are interested in in order to create healthcare ads targeted toward specific patients.

 For example, the Mayo Clinic released their Mayo Clinic Sharing Campaign, which revolved around stories and experiences from Mayo patients and staff members alike to create inspiration for everyday people and started a diverse global following.
-The result was that the campaign was shared frequently and helped to boost Mayo’s reputation.
+The result was that the medical marketing campaign was shared frequently and helped to boost Mayo’s reputation.

 3- Professional Healthcare Administrators